ilanajames/skills-github-pages/index.md

 also in between there was modern family, karikku, etc etc. karyamayitt we didnt actually do anything. browsed things like skills, placement prep, a-baja etc etc. then wasted all my time for this game which i got addicted to (just 4 hrs). <br>
-for more visual details here is the ["youtube" link](https://youtube.com/shorts/x0l1uKqnjzE?si=QdWsKzpM2AlpYdmS) 🌝
+for more visual details here is the [youtube link!](https://youtube.com/shorts/x0l1uKqnjzE?si=QdWsKzpM2AlpYdmS) 🌝